ssebs/go-mmp/README.md

 - When you press a button on the MacroPad, it should run the macro.
 - TBD: CLI flags

+## Actions:
+- PressKey: (string)
+  - e.g. `VK_ENTER`
+  - Press & release a key.
+  - The keyname must be found in `keyboard/keymap.go`
+- SendString: (string)
+  - e.g. `cool`
+  - Type a string of keys
+- Shortcut: (string)
+  - e.g. `CTRL+SHIFT+ESC`
+    - Hotkey sequence, split up by "+" chars.
+  - The keys between the "+"'s must be found in `keyboard/keymap.go`
+- Delay: (durationString)
+  - e.g. `10ms`
+  - A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
+  - This will add a delay

 ## Building
 - git clone https://github.com/ssebs/go-mmp
   - You'll need to install a C compiler.
 See https://developer.fyne.io/started/